products.png

 2. Automus takes over the transformation responsibilities, reducing overall work and risk for the Client.

-The soon-to-be-released AskFais ChatBot for ACE will make it easier to interact with the tool.
-The bot allows users to ask questions about conversion outcomes using natural language.
+The Ask Fais ChatBot for ACE will make it easier to interact with the tool, as the bot allows users to ask questions about conversion outcomes using natural language, such as “What is the status of the customer conversion?”

 Data processing workflow diagram with five stages: Extract, Cleanse/Hydrate, Transform, Load, Reconcile, labeled by roles: Joint, Client, Automus, Joint.

-Automus Integration Hub (AIH)
+Automus Integration Hub (AIH), Powered by FAiS

 Dashboard displaying integration data with three sections: a status summary on the left showing integration counts, a pie chart in the center illustrating integration run percentages, and a bar chart on the right showing integration process status.